trrapp12/Space-Rhino/README.md

 This is a personal passion project I started to challenge myself to learn how to connect to an API.
 The lastest version demonstrates all of the previous PLUS:

-🆕 Tracking multiple states with .useState() hook.
+🆕 Tracking multiple stateful components and multiple states within the same component, using .useState() hook.

 🆕 Passing state from child -> parent and parent -> child